spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 To this end, users can adjust
 parameter values in the <instrument>_<detector>_catalog_generation_all.json files in the following path:
 /drizzlepac/pars/hap_pars/svm_parameters/<instrument>/<detector>/.
-Alternatively, a safer way for users to tune configuration settings is to first utilize `drizzlepac/haputils/generate_custom_svm_mvm_param_file.py` to generate a custom parameter .json file.
+Alternatively, a safer way for users to tune configuration settings is to first utilize `~drizzlepac.haputils.generate_custom_svm_mvm_param_file` to generate a custom parameter .json file.
 This parameter file, which is written to the user's current working directory by default, contains all default pipeline parameters and allows users to adjust any/or all of these parameters as they wish without overwriting the hard-coded default values stored in /drizzlepac/pars/hap_pars/svm_parameters/.
-To run the single visit mosaic pipeline using the custom parameter file, users simply need to specify the name of the file with the '-c' optional command-line argument when using `drizzlepac/runsinglehap.py` or the 'input_custom_pars_file' optional input argument when executing `hapsequencer.run_hap_processing()` from Python or from another python script.
+To run the single visit mosaic pipeline using the custom parameter file, users simply need to specify the name of the file with the '-c' optional command-line argument when using `~drizzlepac.runsinglehap` or the 'input_custom_pars_file' optional input argument when executing ``run_hap_processing()`` in `~drizzlepac.hapsequencer` from Python or from another python script.

 .. warning::
     Modification of values in the parameter files stored in /drizzlepac/pars/hap_pars/svm_parameters/ is *strongly* discouraged as there is no way to revert these values back to their defaults once they have been changed.

 1.4: Image Kernel
 -----------------